TortugaResearch/Tortuga.Data.Snowflake/Refactoring.md

 ## Round 34 - Class Visibility

 All classes, interfaces, enums, etc. in the `Core` namespace are changed from public to internal.
 None of these are meant to be accessed directly by users of the library.

+## Round 35 - Formatting

+Enable CodeMaid's Format on Save feature.
+Apply formatting to all files.